How Primordial Black Holes Change BBN

 where $M_{j} = 1/(8 \pi G m_{j})$ corresponds to the PBH mass whose Hawking temperature equals the rest mass $m_{j}$ of a given particle species.
 Massless photons contribute to the first term, $2 f_{1}$, while massless gluons are assigned an effective mass $m_{g} = 0.6\,\mathrm{GeV}$, corresponding to the infrared cutoff in QCD renormalization~\cite{Halzen:1984mc}.
 The coefficients $s_{s}, f_{s}^{q}$, and $\eta_{\nu}^{N}$ encode the spin and charge dependent parameters, and distinguish between Dirac and Majorana neutrinos.
 Their numerical values are summarized in

 While PBHs emit the full spectrum of Standard Model particles, not all of them propagate freely into the cosmological plasma.
-Whether an emitted particle significantly affects the background depends on its mean free path relative to the black hole's characteristic scale.
-This criterion is key to identifying which emissions influence BBN.
-Previous studies~\cite{Vainer:1977, Vainer:1978} examined PBHs with masses in the range $10^{9}\,\mathrm{g} \leq M \leq 10^{12}\,\mathrm{g}$, and found that only photons, with mean free path $l_{\gamma} \sim 10^{-9}\,\mathrm{cm}$, and neutrinos, with $l_{\nu} \sim 10^{-11}\,\mathrm{cm}$ travel farther than the Schwarzschild radius of a PBH with $M \sim 10^{10}\,\mathrm{g}$ ($r_{\mathrm{s}} \sim 10^{-17}\,\mathrm{cm}$).
+Whether an emitted particle significantly affects the background depends on its mean free path relative to the black hole's characteristic and inter-separation scale.
+This criterion is key to identifying which emissions influence BBN and may lead to inhomogeneous heating during BBN.
+Previous studies~\cite{Vainer:1977} examined PBHs with masses in the range $10^{9}\,\mathrm{g} \leq M \leq 10^{12}\,\mathrm{g}$, and found that only photons, with mean free path $l_{\gamma} \sim 10^{-9}\,\mathrm{cm}$, and neutrinos, with $l_{\nu} \sim 10^{-11}\,\mathrm{cm}$ travel farther than the Schwarzschild radius of a PBH with $M \sim 10^{10}\,\mathrm{g}$ ($r_{\mathrm{s}} \sim 10^{-17}\,\mathrm{cm}$).
 The vicinity of a black hole would therefore be transparent only to photons and neutrinos, which can directly participate in background nuclear reactions (see Tab.\ \ref{tab:01} and\ \ref{tab:02}).